Vickers-Armstrongs: Aviation

 Vickers formed its Aviation Department in 1911.
 The aircraft interests of Armstrong Whitworth were not acquired in the merger and later passed to the Hawker Aircraft group.
 In 1928 the Aviation Department became Vickers (Aviation) Ltd and soon after acquired Supermarine Aviation Works, which became the Supermarine Aviation Works (Vickers) Ltd and was responsible for producing the revolutionary Spitfire fighter.

-In 1938, both companies were re-organised as Vickers-Armstrongs (Aircraft) Ltd, and a new 'art deco' headquarters designed by architect C. Howard Crane was built at its Brooklands factory in Surrey although the former Supermarine and Vickers works continued to brand their products under their former names.
+In 1938, both companies were re-organised as Vickers-Armstrongs (Aircraft) Ltd. A new 'art deco' headquarters designed by architect C. Howard Crane was built at its Brooklands factory in Surrey.
+The former Supermarine and Vickers works continued to brand their products under their former names.

 In 1960 the aircraft interests were one of the founding companies merged to form BAC.
-The hovercraft activities of Vickers-Armstrongs were merged with those of the Westland Aircraft company (including those of Saunders-Roe) to form the British Hovercraft Corporation in 1966 with Vickers holding 25% of the new company.
-Westland bought out Vickers interest along with other partners in 1970.
+In 1966, the hovercraft activities of Vickers-Armstrongs were merged with those of the Westland Aircraft company, including those of Saunders-Roe, to form the British Hovercraft Corporation, with Vickers holding 25% of the new company.
+In 1970, Westland bought out Vickers interest along with other partners.

 Vickers formed a subsidiary, the Airship Guarantee Company, under the direction of Cdr Dennis Burney solely for the purpose of producing the R100 airship for the government.

 Between 1911 and 1970, just over 16,000 aircraft were built under the Vickers name; together the 11,462 Wellington and 846 Warwick aircraft (which were structurally similar) make up over 75% of this total.